j4mesanthony/bnb/README.md

 # bnb

-A full-stack web application for managing a bed-and-breakfast (BnB) business.
+A full-stack web application for managing a bed-and-breakfast business.
 This project includes a .NET 9 Web API backend and a React + TypeScript frontend.

 ## Project Structure